-We recorded \$1.2 million in amortization related to our contractual relationships/backlog, customer relationships, core technology and know-how, trade names and trade mark intangible assets during the quarter ended June 30, 2007.
+We recorded \$1.8 million and \$2.9 million in the three months and six months ended September 30, 2007, respectively, in amortization related to our contractual relationships/backlog, customer relationships, core technology and know-how, trade names and trademark intangible assets.
 There was no comparable amount in the prior year.
 These intangible assets are a result of our Windtec and PQS acquisitions.